lgeurts/lgeurts.github.io/_posts/2022-03-29-what-is-serverless-computing.md

 This is where serverless kicks in.
 Serverless is in essence a combo of a VM and a container.
 It is powered by a microVM which has its own kernel and just like a container, it deploys faster than a regular virtual machine while it can be used to run your applications.

-In contrast with VMs and containers, a serverless service doesn’t run continuously at all.
+In contrast with VMs and containers, serverless services don't run continuously at all.
 A serverless solution will only run once you invoked it and then release its computing capacity afterward.
 This is the reason why a serverless architecture is cost-effective since you won’t have to pay for its idle time.